-The New Zealand Journal of Ecology publishes papers on any aspect of pure and applied ecology.
+The New Zealand Journal of Ecology publishes peer-reviewed papers on any aspect of pure and applied ecology relevant to New Zealand/Aotearoa and the South Pacific.
 Emphasis is on the New Zealand region but information of general interest from anywhere else in the world will be considered for publication.
 Work published or offered for publication elsewhere cannot be accepted.
 All papers become the copyright of the New Zealand Ecological Society.

 Four types of manuscripts are considered:

 - Review Articles.
 These are critical overviews of topics likely to be of general interest to the readership of the Journal.
-Prospective authors considering writing such an article should contact the Scientific Editor in advance with a brief proposed outline.
-Maximum length is 20 printed pages (ca 17500 words, including references, tables and captions).
+Prospective authors considering writing such an article should feel free to contact the Scientific Editor in advance with a brief proposed outline.
+Maximum length is 20 printed pages (ca. 17500 words, including references, tables and captions).

-Submit a copy of the manuscript, in English, double spaced, with ample margins, each page numbered, and lines numbered continuously throughout the manuscript, through the New Zealand Journal of Ecology Scholastica portal, using the link below.
+Submit a copy of the manuscript, in English, double spaced, with ample margins, each page numbered, and lines numbered continuously throughout the manuscript, through the New Zealand Journal of Ecology Scholastica portal, using the link at the bottom of this page.
 Manuscripts must be submitted electronically and should include all figures and tables in a single document.
 Microsoft Word documents are preferred (so that reviewers can make comments using ‘track changes’); PDF format is acceptable as an alternative.
-Further submission and style instructions can be found on the Scholastica page.
 Any enquiries should be directed to the Scientific Editor.

 When a manuscript is entirely acceptable, the Technical Editor will request an electronic version of the manuscript with figures formatted as JPEG or TIFF files.
 Page proofs will subsequently be sent by email to the author for checking.